jacc/wiivamp/README.md

 If you have Theos installed, a simple `make package` should make the package.
 All files are included.
 Also make sure to have libsparkapplist installed in your theos directory.

-## One More Thing
-Several Features Are Still Broken